Ship live translations

 false |

-Allow viewers to select source & target language pair from available pool. |
+Allow viewers to select their language pair from the available pool. |

 audio_device_selector |